ethersphere/ethswarm-nextjs/content/pages/build.md

             type: ""
           title: Swarm-CLI
           content: >-
-            Manage your Bee node and interact with the Swarm network in the command line.
-Upload and download files, folders, and websites, or manage different feeds, identities and nodes easily.
-Convenient access to advanced Swarm features, including easier coding with swarm-cli, postage stamps management from the command line, and automation.
+            Swarm-CLI simplifies the process of node management and decentralised application development on the Swarm network by offering an intuitive and user-friendly command line interface which can be used for engaging with the Swarm ecosystem.
+            This powerful tool enables effortless uploading and downloading of files, folders, and entire websites.
+Additionally, it streamlines the process of managing feeds and identities, and it makes node management a breeze.
           ctas:
             - template: cta
               arrow: true
               type: default
-              title: Read more on Github ->
+              title: Learn more on GitHub ->
               href: "https://github.com/ethersphere/swarm-cli"
               background: transparent
           image: ""